Grandma-Betty/synology-dsm-open-vm-tools/README.md

 Simply execute the following command...

-`mkdir -p /spksrc/spk/open-vm-tools/work-apollolake-6.2/install/var/packages/open-vm-tools/target/etc/vmware-tools/ && touch mkdir -p /spksrc/spk/open-vm-tools/work-apollolake-6.2/install/var/packages/open-vm-tools/target/etc/vmware-tools/vm-support`
+`mkdir -p /spksrc/spk/open-vm-tools/work-apollolake-6.2/install/var/packages/open-vm-tools/target/etc/vmware-tools/ && touch /spksrc/spk/open-vm-tools/work-apollolake-6.2/install/var/packages/open-vm-tools/target/etc/vmware-tools/vm-support`

 ...and repeat the `make` command (don't worry, it will continue where it last stopped and does not start from beginning again):